Use your keyboard arrow keys to navigate

 Note: Aligning and reporting dimensions to Council Strategies requires the Strategic Alignment item from Culture Counts.

-The North Rock Council 5-Year Strategy contains objectives that align with four key themes.
-Dimension questions within North Rock Events surveys contributed to the assessment of objectives.
+The Shire of North Rock's 5-Year Strategy contains objectives that align with four key themes.
+Dimension questions within Shire of North Rock events program surveys contributed to the assessment of objectives.

 Loading...